DrOctogon/require-bower-grunt-boilerplate/README.md

 require-bower-grunt-boilerplate
 ===============================

-A boilerplate for a front-end build system a setup using requirejs, bower, gruntjs and of course LESS
+A boilerplate for a front-end build system setup using requirejs, bower, gruntjs and of course LESS

 You must have nodejs installed in order to use this tool.  http://nodejs.org/